Blog

 Sex Offender Registration and Notification Act (SORNA) History

 In 2006, U.S. President George W. Bush passed SORNA into law under Title I of the Adam Walsh Child Protection and Safety Act.
 The federal government passed the Adam Walsh Child Protection and Safety Act on the 25th anniversary of the kidnapping of Adam Walsh.
-The 6 year old boy was kidnapped from a shopping mall in Florida and found dead 16 days later.
+The 6-year-old boy was kidnapped from a shopping mall in Florida and found dead 16 days later.
 His killer was never identified and convicted, although in 2008, Florida police theorized that a serial killer who had died in jail in 1996 had likely committed the crime.

 Sex Offender Registration and Notification Act (SORNA) Requirements